Skip to content

 • Veterans benefits — In some cases, your VCF compensation will be reduced by the amount you receive in veterans benefits.
 Whether the award is offset and by how much depend on the type of veteran’s benefits you receive.
 The Veterans Administration is responsible for the issuance of veterans benefits related to the 9/11 attacks.

-• Medicare liens — The Centers for Medicare & Medicaid Services (CMS) typically imposes a Medicare Secondary Payer (MSP) claim when a patient receives compensation for treatments covered under the Medicare or Medicaid programs.
+• Medicare liens — The Centers for Medicare & Medicaid Services (CMS) typically imposes a Medicare Secondary Payer (MSP) claim when a patient receives compensation for treatments covered under the Medicare program.
 However, CMS has decided to waive its MSP claims against VCF awards.
 No liens will be placed on your VCF award by CMS.

 • Attorney fees — Your attorney is permitted to charge you only 10 percent of the total award you receive under the VCF and other 9/11-related litigation.